LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 I need to implement account abstraction for users to get automatically signed up upon account creation OR do your own account

+Automatically give an account to everyone and store that in DB under auto accress

 ## Getting Started

 First, run the development server: